atharvbyadav/Dark-Store-Feasibility-Analysis/README.md

    - Evaluated with **Mean Absolute Error (MAE) & RMSE** for accuracy.

 4️⃣ **Streamlit Web App**
-   - Users can **interact with data, view recommendations, and explore maps**.
+   - Users can **interact with data, view recommendations and explore maps**.

 ---